 About Us

-CM Consulting and Creative Studio is a woman-owned business with a distinct focus on digital strategy and design services for small businesses, community impact ventures, nonprofits, museums, and cultural organizations.
+CM Consulting and Creative Studio is a woman-owned digital strategy and design agency that empowers small businesses, nonprofits, museums, and cultural organizations.
+We are dedicated to helping organizations tell their unique stories and amplify their impact within their communities.

 Our Team